Grub Street: Later history

-Grub Street was renamed as Milton Street in 1830, apparently in memory of a tradesman who owned the building lease of the street.
-By the middle of the 19th century it had lost some of its negative connotations; authors were by that time viewed in the same light as traditionally more esteemed professions, although 'Grub Street' remained a metaphor for the commercial production of printed matter, regardless of whether such matter actually originated from Grub Street itself.
+Grub Street was renamed Milton Street in 1830, apparently in memory of a tradesman who owned the building lease of the street.
+By the middle of the 19th century, it had lost some of its negative connotations; authors were by that time viewed in the same light as traditionally more esteemed professions, although 'Grub Street' remained a metaphor for the commercial production of printed matter, regardless of whether such matter actually originated from Grub Street itself.

 Writer George Augustus Henry Sala said that during his years as a Grub Street 'hack', "most of us were about the idlest young dogs that squandered away their time on the pavements of Paris or London.
 We would not work.
 I declare in all candour that... the average number of hours per week which I devoted to literary production did not exceed four."

 Although the street no longer exists in name (and modern construction has changed much of the area), the name continues to exist in modern use.
 Much of the area was destroyed by enemy bombing in World War II, and has since been replaced by the Barbican Estate.
 Milton Street still exists.
 The area was heavily damaged during World War II, and most of Milton Street was itself swallowed up by the Barbican Estate development after the war.
 A short section survives between Silk Street and Chiswell Street, and borders the City of London's Brewery Conservation Area.

 Legacy

 As Grub Street became a metaphor for the commercial production of printed matter, it gradually found use in early 18th-century America.
 Early publications such as handwritten ditties and squibs were circulated among the gentry and taverns and coffee-houses.
 As in England, many were directed at politicians of the day.

 "Grub Street Productions," a partnership of American TV producers David Angell, Peter Casey and David Lee, produced the situation comedies Wings and Frasier.

+New York magazine publishes "The Grub Street Diet," a blog series.
+Each week, the blog narrates a week of eating in the life of a different celebrity in the first person.